Keiko (orca): Life

+At Reino Aventura, he was renamed "Keiko", a feminine Japanese name that means "lucky one".
+The owners of the park did not want to continue using the name "Kago" due to it being pronounced identically to a Mexican slang term for defecation.
+"Keiko" was chosen for its similarity to his former name.
+At the time of his arrival in Mexico, he was only 10 feet (3.0 m) long.

 Free Willy

-Keiko became the star of the film Free Willy in 1993.
-The publicity from his role led to an effort by Warner Bros. to find him a better home.
+Keiko appeared in the film Free Willy in 1993.
+The publicity from his role led to an effort by Warner Brothers to find a better home for the orca.
 The pool for the now 21 ft orca was only 22 ft deep, 65 ft wide and 114 ft long.
 He was housed with bottlenose dolphins, but no others of his own species.

 Keiko was underweight for his size, and the water temperature was often too warm, which contributed to various skin problems.